 The science education component of the Diploma in Education programme is designed to help teachers to reflect on improving in their classroom practices.
 There is much evidence to suggest that as we reflect on what we do as science teachers, we will become better at teaching science.
 In this regard a number of courses spanning the pedagogical and the epistemological issues of science teaching are offered.

-ED50Z/EDTL5000: Principles and Methods of Teaching and Assessment in Secondary Schools (3 credits) ED50X/EDPH5001: Overview of Foundations of Education (4 credits).
+ED50Z/EDTL5000: Principles and Methods of Teaching and Assessment in Secondary Schools

-ED54J/EDSC5410: The Sociology of Science Teaching (3 credits) ED54E/EDSC5405: Psychology of Science Teaching (3 credits)
+ED54J/EDSC5410: The Sociology of Science Teaching

+ED54E/EDSC5405: Psychology of Science Teaching

 Semester 2- Specialisation (9 credits)